Farnborough F1, Kestrel JP10 & One Aviation Kestrel K-350

 Epic LT/E1000

 You will immediately notice the many similarities in appearance between the Farnborough F1 and Epic LT (and E1000).
 The Epic LT has nose gear doors and smaller distance between the cockpit window and first cabin window.
-Also the cabin door is at the third cabin windows.
+Also the cabin door is at the third of four cabin windows.

 AVIC Leadair AG300